What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 Public Permit Tracking Will Make Permitting Fully Transparent

-By January 1, 2028, any jurisdiction issuing more than 250 building permits annually will be required to provide a public-facing, real-time permit tracking website.
+By January 1, 2028, any jurisdiction issuing more than 250 building permits annually will be required to provide a public-facing, permit tracking website.
+While this requirement has the longest runway of any provision in SB 447, it is also one of the most technically involved, as this requires more than just a standard applicant portal.

 - Permit status